- 1 What is the Fashion Industry?

 - The HRW said that Pakistan had for long not paid the garment workers and also outlined the unsafe working conditions for workers.

 - The second, backlash from conservative circles.
 Several conservative people term the fashion industry a Western import corrupting Pakistan’s values.

 - Recently, the HUM Style Awards garnered criticism from the public for showcasing what was perceived as incident clothes, celebrities wearing designer clothes covering the whole body, calling it the right way to dress.

 - In a feature by The Guardian, Pakistani designers said that the industry has become a Battleground between the vibrant youth and religious rights.
 Regardless, people in the industry, particularly women, see it as an avenue to march forward and change the public’s mindset

 Pakistan’s fashion industry has seen its fair share of highs and lows.

-The lows are mostly due to conservative mindset in the country whereby fashion is viewed as an indescent import from the West.
-Yet despite a largely negative reaction to fashion in the majority Islamic Country, the fashion industry although quite small, has kept growing stronger over the years.
+The lows are mostly due to the conservative mindset in the country whereby fashion is viewed as an indecent import from the West.
+Yet despite a largely negative reaction to fashion in the majority of Islamic countries, the fashion industry although quite small, has kept growing stronger over the years.